 To find out more please email firstname.lastname@example.org

 Friday 3rd June 12-1pm

 To be added to our mailing list please email email@example.com

 Skill Share Upcoming Events

-Peebles CAN is delivering "skill share" workshops in our yurt at the community garden.
+Peebles CAN is delivering "Skill Share" workshops at the community garden.

-The skill shares are open to everyone, and are informal sessions to learn new things and share ideas.
+Skill Shares are open to everyone.
+They are informal sessions to learn new things and share ideas.
 You can take part as a participant or as a leader - we are always on the look out for people to share what they know.

-Themes for skills sharing events include food, craft, art, IT skills, social media, phone applications, DIY, upcycling, photography, mindfulness - anything at all you are interested in!
+Themes for Skill Share events can include food, craft, art, IT skills, social media, phone applications, DIY, upcycling, photography, mindfulness - the list is endless!

-Held at the Peebles CAN Community Garden, behind Victoria Park Day Centre on Kingsmeadows Road
+Unless otherwise stated, our Skill Share events are held at the Peebles CAN Community Garden, located behind Victoria Park Day Centre on Kingsmeadows Road

 Book by email